The sites below offer additional resources and information related to sexual health.

 Safe Place for Newborns--This organization is dedicated to preventing the abandonment of newborn babies.
 New York State has developed "Safe Haven" laws which allow new parents to leave infants under 5 days old with designated responders (eg, hospitals, police stations, fire stations) without fear of repercussion.
 Parents can also call Toll-Free 1-877-796-HOPE (4673) to ask that someone come to pick up the baby.

 Please note that most of the above links all connect to sites that are not under the control of the Health & Counseling Department.
-While we believe that these sites offer useful information, we are unable to guarantee the information that you receive by following these links.
-However, all links were verified to be working as of July 2009; if you encounter a broken link, please contact our webmaster.
+While we believe that these sites are useful resources, we are unable to guarantee the information that you receive by following these links.
+If you encounter a broken link, please contact our webmaster.